PhotopilotPhotopilot

 Supplier names translated to your structure

 Each supplier uses its own naming conventions.
-With a template per source, Photopilot extracts brand, season, product group, and item number from the path, even when the structure differs per supplier.
+With a naming template per source, Photopilot extracts brand, season, article group, and article number from the path, even when the structure differs per supplier.

 Matching engine

-Photopilot first uses reliable matching rules.
-Then agents read unusual structures and descriptive filenames.
-What remains is not hidden: per supplier you see the percentage linked, unlinked and conflicted.
+Photopilot first uses reliable codes and fixed matching rules.
+Then, deviant structures and descriptive filenames are read as candidates.
+What remains is not hidden: you see the percentage linked, not linked, and conflict per supplier.

 1. 01

-Filename and path are read according to a template per supplier.
-This makes brand, season, article group, and article number recognizable without manual effort.
+Filename and path are read according to a naming template per supplier.
+This way, brand, season, article group, and article number become recognizable without manual research.

 2. 02